 When Natural Makes Sense

 This isn't an argument to avoid all natural ingredients.
 Some work beautifully.
 Aloe vera has genuine anti-inflammatory properties.
-Colloidal oatmeal is clinically proven to soothe eczema.
+Colloidal oatmeal is clinically proven to soothe eczema; a 2020 double-blind trial in Clinical, Cosmetic and Investigational Dermatology found that a 1% colloidal oatmeal cream had ameliorative effects on eczema severity.
 Green tea extract provides antioxidant benefits.
 Rosehip oil contains fatty acids that support barrier function.

 The difference is that these ingredients have research backing them.
 They're not just 'natural' and therefore presumed beneficial.
 They've been studied, tested, and validated.